Build and publish a Flutter-based app for the App Store and Google Play — updated in 2026 to reflect the current Firebase and FlutterFire ecosystem.

 Widget _buildBody(BuildContext context) {

-// TODO: get actual snapshot from Cloud Firestore
+// TODO: replace with live Cloud Firestore stream

 return _buildList(context, dummySnapshot);